Search

 Tips for going through the terminal

-In recent years, Hobby Airport has consistently ranked as the only airport in North America with a 5-star rating from Skytrax, the global airport and airline star rating program.
-To me, it is not a surprise: every time I travel through HOU, I find it to be convenient and clean, with friendly customer service, easy in-and-out procedures, and ample seating (I love the Allegiant check-in area pre-security which has several comfortable armchairs with laptop tables).
+Hobby Airport has consistently ranked as North America’s first and only Skytrax 5-Star airport, a rating it’s retained in recent years.
+And honestly, I’m not surprised.
+Every time I fly through HOU, I find it to be convenient and clean, with friendly customer service, easy in-and-out procedures, and ample seating (I love the Allegiant check-in area pre-security, which has comfy armchairs with laptop tables).

 Compared to the 5 terminals serving IAH, navigating the only terminal at Hobby is a breeze.
 Post-security, the terminal is split into two connected concourses.
-The smaller West Concourse to the right of security has 5 gates reserved for Southwest.
-The 25-gate Central Concourse, straight ahead post-security via a short walkway, is home to Southwest and the other 4 airlines at Hobby: American, Delta, Frontier and Allegiant.
-This concourse is compact – walking from one end to the other takes about 7 minutes.
+The smaller West Concourse to the right of security has 5 gates (Gates 1–5) reserved for Southwest, primarily for their international flights.
+Straight ahead via a short walkway, the 25-gate Central Concourse (Gates 20–32 and 40–51) serves Southwest and the other 4 airlines at Hobby: American, Delta, Frontier and Allegiant.
+This concourse is compact and easy to navigate.

-Even though Hobby hosts close to 200 daily flights, the terminal rarely feels congested and crowded.
-I often travel with a carry-on only, but on a few occasions that I’ve had to check bags, it took less than 20 minutes to deboard and get my luggage.
-(I time it because long baggage claim wait times are one of my travel pet peeves.)
+The terminal rarely feels congested despite its busy schedule.
+I usually travel with just a carry-on, but the few times I’ve checked a bag, it took less than 20 minutes from deplaning to grabbing my luggage.
+(Yes, I time it, long baggage waits are a personal pet peeve).)
 Beware that during the holiday season travel rush, Hobby does tend to get quite crowded.

 Hobby Airport app